CogSciUOS/MachineLearningSheets/README.md

-# ML2016Tutors-
+# ML2016

-Preparation of exercise sheets.
+This repository contains exercise sheets and example solutions for the course Machine Learning.